dmitriy-chernysh/dmitriy-chernysh/README.md

 ##
 ### 👋 Welcome to my profile

-:small_blue_diamond: I'm a Software Engineer from Ukraine with over 10 years of experience in software development and a Top-Rated freelance Developer on Upwork since 2016.
+:small_blue_diamond: I'm a Software Engineer from Ukraine with over 10 years of experience in software development and a [Top-Rated Plus Developer on Upwork](https://www.upwork.com/freelancers/~01fb21586ed544f07b?s=996364627857502209).

-:small_blue_diamond: Last 7 years I'm dealing mostly with Android Development and have been building modern [native] apps for devices running on Android OS from version 6 <sup>Marshmallow</sup> to 13 <sup>Tiramisu</sup> .
+:small_blue_diamond: Last 7 years I've been dealing mostly with Android Development and building modern [native] apps for devices running on Android OS from version 6 <sup>Marshmallow</sup> to 13 <sup>Tiramisu</sup> .
 It covers about ~96.2% of all android devices nowdays.

 ##
 ### :heavy_check_mark: In 2023 my main tech. stack